Sneath Glass Company: Ralph Sneath and World War II

-On June 9, 1940, millionaire Ralph Sneath died at the age of 76 from injuries received in a May 29 auto accident.
-Sneath bequeathed $160,000 to institutions and individuals—including $1,000 to each employee of the bank where he was chairman.
-The company was reorganized in 1941 with A.C.
-Crimmel as president and H.C.
-Hill as secretary.
+On June 9, 1940, millionaire Ralph Davis Sneath died at the age of 76 from injuries received in a May 29 auto accident.
+Sneath bequeathed $160,000 to institutions and individuals.
+The company was reorganized in 1941 with A. Clyde Crimmel as president and Hill as secretary.
 Product sales for 1941 were $1.69 million.
-The mid-1940s management team was A. C. Crimmel, president; Henry Hays Crimmel, Vice President; H.C.
-Hill, Secretary and Sales Manager; S.B.
-Sneath Jr., Treasurer; John Richard Crimmel, Assistant Treasurer and Purchasing Agent; and Ray Pruden, Superintendent.
+The mid-1940s management team was A. Clyde Crimmel, president; Henry Hays Crimmel, Vice President; Harry C. Hill, Secretary and Sales Manager; S. B. Sneath Jr., Treasurer; John Richard Crimmel, Assistant Treasurer and Purchasing Agent; and Ray Pruden, Superintendent.

-The company continued with an aging workforce and aging infrastructure.
-Employee James A. Lewis received three patents related to glassmaking during the early 1940s.
-Refrigeration products continued to be the most important segment of the product portfolio at that time.
+In the 1940s, refrigeration products continued to be an important segment of the product portfolio.
 During World War II, the company made water-tight globes and lenses for search lights.
 Since metals were scarce for the domestic market, the company also made glass irons, skillets, and kitchen sinks.
 Another product that began in the 1940s was the company's own version of heat proof glass (borosilicate glass).
 This glass could be moved between a refrigerator and oven without breaking from the extreme temperature change.
-Heat proof glass was used for ovenware and coffee makers—and during World War II, it was used in searchlight products.
+Heat proof glass was used for ovenware and coffee makers, and, during World War II, it was used in searchlight products.
 After the war, sales of all products declined in 1948 and 1949, but were back up to $1.03 million in 1950 and $1.055 million in 1951.